gitter-badger/science-engineering/README.md

 Ever wanted to help science progress with your skills?
 Watch this repository to be notified of scientists who need your expertise.

+## Resources

+The emphasis is on resources where you can sign in with GitHub.
+Who wants more passwords to track?

+**GitHub/Gist**: For repos or code snippets.

+**Replit**: For ready made environments in several languages with the ability for users to collaborate.

+**Gitter**: For chat.